-Michael Pickard (editor of Dynamic Duo) visited the set of Miss Scarlet and The Duke in Dublin last year and spoke to the cast and crew of the new Victorian crime drama.
+Michael Pickard (editor of Drama Quarterly) visited the set of Miss Scarlet and The Duke in Dublin last year and spoke to the cast and crew of the new Victorian crime drama.
 His article contains a lot of interesting information about the development of the show and the characters from show creator Rachael New with additional quotes from director Declan O’Dwyer as well as the cast.

 However, you might consider some of it as SPOILERS, so please continue reading on your own risk.

 For some spoiler free information, we recomment the following:

 - Find out where and how to watch Miss Scarlet and The Duke in your country

 If you want to remain completely spoiler free, we advise you to stop reading now.

 […] to operate beyond her limits in 1880s London, [Eliza] leans on three male characters for support. […] Rupert Parker is a rich, privileged man who proposes to Eliza.
 To his relief, however, she turns him down because he doesn’t want to be married, only proposing under the pressure of his domineering mother Mrs Parker.
 “The reason why he doesn’t want to get married – as he reveals to Eliza – is he is secretly gay, something that in this period of time would destroy your life and your reputation.
 They bond over this and he invests in her agency,” New says.